Variational phase-field modeling of fracture and fatigue in shape memory alloys: a one-dimensional study: Case study: uniaxial fatigue of Ni-Ti multi-wire samples

 The existence of a limit value for the transformation strain is a crucial feature that distinguishes the fatigue behavior of SMAs from that of conventional elastoplastic materials.
 Some preliminary simulations under the unrealistic hypothesis $\varepsilon_L \to \infty$ predicted failure in a few hundreds of cycles, strongly underestimating the experimental fatigue lives.
 The saturation of the transformation strain, by diffusing damage over a wide region where the material is fully transformed, results in higher fatigue lives which are more realistic compared to experimental outcomes.

 The predicted numbers of cycles to failure are reported in Table \ref{tab6} for different choices of the threshold, based on either a minimum stress or a maximum damage criterion.
-Since both damage accumulation and stress reduction per cycle decrease with increasing number of cycles, the choice of the threshold affects the predicted fatigue life.
+Unfortunately, the results reveal a strong sensitivity of the predictions to the selected threshold, and it is not possible to identify a single value that is applicable across all tests.
 For conditions characterized by low mean strain and high strain amplitude (tests 3, 8, and 9), a stress threshold $\sigma_{th}=0.01$ MPa yields predictions that best match the experimental range of cycles to failure.
 In contrast, higher thresholds lead to more conservative estimates.
 For the other conditions, a stress threshold $\sigma_{th}=0.05$ MPa provides the closest agreement with the average experimental fatigue life.
 Using a damage threshold $\alpha_{th}=0.99$ results in numerical predictions that fall between those obtained with $\sigma_{th} = 0.01$ MPa and $\sigma_{th} = 0.05$ MPa, representing a balanced compromise across most test conditions.
 Overall, regardless of the selected threshold, the mismatch between the predicted and the average experimental fatigue life is within a factor of three.
-In all cases, the predicted fatigue life consistently falls within the same order of magnitude as the experimental data, indicating good overall agreement.
 Additionally, the model correctly captures the increasing trend in the fatigue resistance at fixed strain amplitude with increasing mean strain reported in the literature \citep{Robertson2012}.
+However, the available experimental data display a binary behavior, with specimens either failing within 20000 cycles or reaching the run-out.
+At this stage, this limitation prevents a clear assessment of whether the method can accurately predict the order of magnitude of fatigue life across the full range from 10$^3$ to 10$^6$ cycles.